kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 ```
-yum whatprovides */nslookup
+dnf whatprovides */nslookup
 ```

-It looks like I need to install the bind-utils package to get nslookup so let's install that.
+Here we can see that nslookup comes as part of the bind-utils package.

 ```
-yum install -y bind-utils
+dnf install -y bind-utils
 ```

 Now let's try nslookup again